-Central stores are only to hold stock with the following criteria:
+Stores only hold stock with the following criteria:

 - (i) Essential Goods Only items whose immediate availability is considered essential to maintain a municipal service. - (ii) Bulk Purchase supplies items of sufficient demand in common use which offer a reduction in cost over direct supply taking into account stock - holding costs.